yiminghit/yiminghit.github.io/_pages/Projects.md

 **Energy Disaggregation at Substations with Behind-the-Meter Solar Generation**
 ------
 Energy disaggregation at the substation level (EDS) estimates the energy consumption of each type of load from the aggregated measurements.
+At the substation level, most meters only measure at the net point so the obtained measurements are aggregated loads.
+It may be difficult to identify a set of pure measurements of a certain type of load.
+The distribution operator may know all the loads connected to a substation, it may not know whether a particular type of load is consuming energy or not within a given time interval.
+Thus, each aggregate measurement is the total consumption of multiple types of loads, and the types that exist in this measurement are not fully known.
+We call it “partially labeled aggregate data.”
 We for the first time addresses the so-called “partial labels” issue in energy disaggregation and develops a model-free EDS method to separate individual loads, including BTM solar, from the total energy consumption in real-time.